# #

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Sheraz Khan, Ph.D., of Massachusetts General Hospital and Harvard Medical School in Boston, is the corresponding author.
+Authors: Sara N. Bleich, Ph.D., of the Harvard T.H.
+Chan School of Public Health in Boston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.